insure logo

 Methodology

-Average teen car insurance costs in Delaware
+Average car insurance costs for teens in Delaware

-On average, insuring a teen driver in Delaware costs $7,504 per year for a policy with 100/300/100 coverage limits – that’s $100,000 for one person injured in an accident, $300,000 for all injuries in a single accident, and $100,000 for property damage – plus $500 deductibles for collision and comprehensive.
+Car insurance costs an average of $7,504 per year for teen drivers in Delaware with coverage limits of 100/300/100-that’s $100,000 for one person’s injuries, $300,000 for all injuries in an accident, and $100,000 for property damage-plus $500 deductibles for collision and comprehensive coverage.

 AgeAverage annual premium